pshellito/download-nldas-forcings/README.md

 ### Demo

-Use the file, 'callGetNldasForcing.m' to test out how to download the locations found in the input file, 'inFile.txt.'
+Use the file, 'callGetNldasForcing.m' to test out the downloading of two days of hourly NLDAS data.
+Locations to be downloaded are in the input file, 'inFile.txt.'

 This file will create an output directory, 'forcingFromNasa,' with text files holding each location's NLDAS forcing data.